What is Krumping?

 “Bucket” is a common slang term for krumping, and it refers to hitting your moves hard or doing them aggressively.
 Telling a dancer they are buck or that their style is buck is a compliment.
 Tight Eyez, one of the founders, claims that aggression is the first level of the dance, with greater exhilaration and skill found when krumping is infused with emotion and spirituality.

 For a style born at the turn of the twenty-first century, krumping has gotten a lot of attention around the world.
 It has gained popularity in Europe and Japan, and krump routines have appeared in a number of films.
 So You Think You Can Dance? is a popular competition show.
-The founder, L’il C, choreographs the krump routines, which are usually well received the judges and the audience.
+The founder, L’il C, choreographs the krump routines, which are usually well received by the judges and the audience.
 Krumping has emerged as a distinct and potent new force in the dance world.